scalajp/2019.scalamatsuri.org/_candidates_en/halcat0x15a_1.md

   - ScalaMatsuri 2018 Extensible Effects in Dotty: https://www.youtube.com/watch?v=QeW8Cka28vs
   - ScalaMatsuri 2016 Freer Monad Extensible Effect in Scala: https://www.youtube.com/watch?v=xXM30PuU_bY
 ---
-Do you know logic programming such as Prolog?
-If so, do you know you can express logic programming using MonadPlus?
+Do you understand logic programming such as Prolog?
+If so, do you know that you can express logic programming using MonadPlus?
 Do you want to try programming with backtracking or unification using Scala?

-In this session, I will introduce logic programming using Scala, implementation of Logic monad using Freer (or Extensible Effects).
+In this session, I will introduce logic programming using Scala and implementation of Logic monad using Freer (or Extensible Effects).